 Our bodies require adequate amounts of vitamins (B-vitamins and folate), minerals (zinc, selenium, copper, manganese) and amino acids (from proteins) for the liver detoxification pathways and enzymes to work properly.
 Many people don’t get enough of some (or all) of these, which can then impair the detoxification system, or create an imbalance between Phase I & Phase II.
 Nutrients such as phytonutrients (beneficial compounds in plants), including flavonoids, thiols (found in garlic, onions and members of the cabbage family) and silymarin (from the herb St Mary’s Thistle) have been shown to help support healthy detoxification pathways.

-The problem with Juice detoxes, over-the-counter detox kits, and the like:
+The problem with juice detoxes, over-the-counter detox kits, and the like:

 What steps can I take to reduce my toxic load?

-There are plenty of things you can do in your day-to-day life to reduce your exposure to toxins and to help support your body’s natural elimination systems.
+Thankfully, there are plenty of things you can do in your day-to-day life to reduce your exposure to toxins and to help support your body’s natural elimination systems.
 Think about your household cleaning products – can you switch to naturally-based cleaners and washing detergents?
 What about your personal care products – for instance, switching to natural makeups, aluminium-free herbal deodorant, natural toothpaste etc. If you can afford to buy organic food (even if it is just a few things) you are going to be reducing your pesticide intake.
 Consider growing your own herbs and salad vegetables, which is easily done in a pot or a small part of the garden.

 Also look at making sure you are getting enough of the nutrients that aid detoxification.
 Eating a diet that is high in plant-based foods (fresh fruits and vegetables to provide vitamins, minerals and phytonutrients) as well as quality protein help to support your body’s natural detoxification systems.

 What options are available, and how often should you detox?